 - New license numbers must be furnished to the Security Office immediately after bringing a new vehicle on campus.

-10. If a permit is lost, a replacement permit must be obtained from the Louisiana College Department of Safety and Security.
+10. If a permit is lost, a replacement permit must be obtained from the Louisiana Christian University Department of Safety and Security.
 A fee of $10.00 will be placed on the students' account.